There is a predictable capacity-related question I am frequently asked by those that are new to the field of grant writing.

-The question of “How many grants can a grant professional write in one year?” is a common, yet loaded question.
+The question of “How many grants can a grant professional write in one year?” is a common, yet very heavy and situation dependent question.

 The answer is definitely, “It depends.”

-- What the mix of private foundation, local/state government and federal government grant applications an organization plans to seek;
+- What the mix of private foundation, local/state government and federal government grant applications an organization has planned in their grant calendar for a year (check out our Grant Research guide which includes a grant calendar facilitation process as well);

 - If the grant applications are for new program/project ideas or are for the continuation of existing programs;